 Air Fryer Shrimp—shrimp (fresh or frozen) tossed in a seasoned panko coating then air “fried” to crispy glory—take me back to the very best of high school times: fried popcorn shrimp day.

-I packed my own lunch most days, but when the cafeteria was serving popcorn shrimp (which always came with a giant side of macaroni and cheese) I put my hard-earned minimum wage dollars on the line.
+I packed my own lunch most days, but when the cafeteria was serving popcorn shrimp, I put my hard-earned minimum wage dollars on the line.

 It was worth it every single time!